 Whenever you decide to show the blades off to your friends, not only will an alarm sound but the blade will also turn off.
 This quick-stop-blade function prevents any harm caused to your hand.

-Because the WG794 cuts the grass into tiny pieces, the clippings can drop all the way down to the soil.
+Because the WG794 cuts the grass into tiny pieces, known as “mulching“, the clippings can drop all the way down to the soil.
 As they decompose, they pass on nutrients to the soil to promote much healthier grass growth.

 Making your lawn much greener, thicker and healthier than ever before.

 The WG794 can sense whenever the grass gets wet and so tops it from mowing.
 No matter if it’s already away mowing or just sitting in the docking station, the mower will not begin mowing until the grass is dry again.

 As you probably know, wet grass can be bad for the mower as it will clog up its underside.
 Meaning it will use more power to operate, which only leads to shorter mowing times and therefore poorer results.

 - 4 Charging Base Nails

 - 2 Boundary Wire Distance Gauge